-Deadly wildfires in central U.S. force thousands from homes
+Wildfires in central United States kill five, force thousands from homes

 Emergency crews on Tuesday struggled to contain deadly wildfires that have scorched hundreds of square miles of land in four states and forced thousands of people to flee their homes ahead of the wind-whipped flames.

 The fires were burning in parts of Kansas, Oklahoma, Texas and Colorado, and warnings that fire conditions were ripe were issued for Iowa, Missouri and Nebraska, as powerful thunderstorms moved through the nation’s midsection overnight, spawning dozens of tornadoes, according to the National Weather Service.
-The fires have killed at least four people.
+The fires have killed at least five people.

 In Kansas, wildfires have burned about 625 square miles of land and killed one person.
-The Kansas Highway Patrol said tractor-trailer driver Corey Holt, of Oklahoma City, was killed Monday when his rig jackknifed as he tried to backup because of poor visibility on highway 34 in Clark County, which is on Kansas’ southern border with Oklahoma.
-He succumbed to smoke after getting out of his vehicle.
+The Kansas Highway Patrol said Corey Holt, of Oklahoma City, was killed Monday.
+His tractor-trailer jackknifed as he tried to back up because of poor visibility on highway 34 in Clark County, and he succumbed to smoke after getting out of his vehicle.
+Two SUVs crashed into the jackknifed truck, injuring six people who were taken to hospitals, state trooper Michael Racy said.

-About 545 square miles of the state’s burned land is in Clark County, where 30 structures have been damaged, including some homes, said Allison Kuhns, a spokeswoman for the county’s emergency management office.
-She said about half of the structures were damaged in or near the small city of Englewood, which was among two in the county that was evacuated.
+About 545 square miles of the state’s burned land is in Clark County, which is on Kansas’ southern border with Oklahoma.
+Thirty structures, including some homes, have been damaged in the county, said Allison Kuhns, a spokeswoman for the county’s emergency management office.
+About half of those structures were near the small city of Englewood, which was one of two communities evacuated.
 Kuhns said there also have been significant cattle losses and that there were entire ranches that were engulfed.

 Elsewhere, the largest evacuations were in Reno County, where 10,000 to 12,000 people voluntarily left their homes Monday night, said Katie Horner, a spokeswoman for the state’s Department of Emergency Management.
 She said 66 people from the area were in shelters Tuesday in Hutchinson, which is 40 miles northwest of Wichita.